Loop of Henle

 Why “countercurrent”?

-Because the flow of filtrate in the ascending and descending limbs is in opposite directions, which maximises the efficiency of water reabsorption.
+Because the flow of filtrate in the ascending and descending limbs is in opposite directions, which maximises the efficiency of water reabsorption by osmosis.

 How it works:

-- This lowers the water potential of the medulla.
+- The active transport of these ions lowers the water potential of the medulla.

-- Water moves out of the descending limb into the salty medulla by osmosis.
+- Water moves out of the descending limb into the salty medulla by osmosis, before being reaborbed back into the blood.

-- Some Na⁺ and Cl⁻ will also diffuse out of the filtrate at the botom of the ascending limb.
+- Some Na⁺ and Cl⁻ will also diffuse out of the filtrate at the bottom of the ascending limb.

 Net Result: